What are the most expensive transfers of all time? The 50 highest fees in history

 Along with Karim Benzema and Cristiano Ronaldo, Bale claimed two La Liga titles as well as four Champions League crowns.

-He remains on the books of the club but is back on loan at Spurs, and though he has a contract that runs until 2022, it looks highly unlikely that he will play for Los Blancos again.
+He remains on the books of the club but was back on loan at Spurs.

 Who is the most expensive North American player of all time?